Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/before-you-begin/prod-aws-subscribe.md

 Subscribe to AI Unlimited on your CSP's marketplace:
 - AWS (link)

+***Maybe be specific about what they're subscribing to--it's the engine image but "feels like" more than that.***

 ***What do we really need to say about this task?
 We should not repeat what's on the Marketplace or provide self-evident steps--unless there's a good reason to.***

 ***If they have trouble subscribing, should they contact the CSP?***